musoniusr/DhammaratoDhamma/_posts/2024-11-23-practice-nurturing-for-those-heavy-triggers-anna-s-11-23-24.md

   - **Practical Application:** Continues emphasizing the need for playful practice in the face of criticism and negativity.
     - **Interpretation:** The "C minus" approach to a racist person's actions, reframes them as unskilled.
 This helps create a humorous tone that is nurturing.
-- **[23:44-24:41] Sutra 12 & the Four Noble Truths:**
+- **[23:44-24:41] sutta 12 & the Four Noble Truths:**

-  - **Specific Teaching:** The speaker clarifies his earlier mention of Sutra 12 and its importance in the teachings.
+  - **Specific Teaching:** The speaker clarifies his earlier mention of sutta 12 and its importance in the teachings.
   - **Specific Teaching:** He notes the Buddha only teaches Dukkha, the Four Noble Truths, and not that he is a seer of the world or a trainer of Gods and humans.
   - **Interpretation:** The speaker uses this to emphasize that the Buddha only focuses on liberating from suffering, not self-aggrandizement.
   - **Key Concept:** This point is used to challenge overcomplication in spiritual practice and encourages an approach of simplicity.